Adegbenga1/Kickstarter_Challenge/README.md

 2. Percentage number of successful and failed Theater campaigs were 57% and 43% respectively with no single canceled launched date.

 # What can you conclude about the Outcomes based on Goals?
-- Target goals should be between less than $1000 to $14999. in order to achieve anexceellent results
+- Target goals should be between less than $1000 to $14999. in order to achieve an exceellent results

 # What are some limitations of this dataset?
 - Data types conversion is one of the limitations